ptsteadman/notebook/essays/gray-man-style.md

 lifestyle, and not really expect them to stop, while professing a socially-acceptable desire for revolution.

 ---

 The gray man concept seems to have been developed in reaction to a perceived threat of "survivalist hate".
-A individual known as Selco bases his theory of survivalist hate on his experience in the Balkan war, where he saw many well-prepared people attempt to help their neighbors by giving away supplies.
+There was recently some backlash against against 'super-rich' Silicon Valley preppers, but the most interesting analysis of survivalist hate I've found is based on an individual name Selco's experience during the Balkan war.
+He says that he saw many well-prepared people attempt to help their neighbors by giving away supplies.
 Just weeks later, these generous individuals were often rewarded by being robbed or even murdered.
 Selco says that the thieves justified their actions with the notion that well-prepared individuals were somehow guilty of anticipating or catalyzing the conflict.
 A reviewer of Selco's survival course simply asks readers to think back to high school, where those who "were prepared for the test were hated and called nerds".
 [16]

 Gray man adherents seem to believe that the attention economy would invert itself in a SHTF scenario: those who attract less attention will be more likely